hariprakashdhoddubasker/GSTBillingSystem/README.md

 ## Technical Highlights

-- **MVVM Architecture:** RishiSilvers follows an MVVM architecture in its WPF implementation, ensuring a clear separation of UI and logic.
+- **MVVM Architecture:** GSTBillingSystem follows an MVVM architecture in its WPF implementation, ensuring a clear separation of UI and logic.
 - **Data Binding:** Real-time calculations (such as tax and totals) are automatically updated as items are added to invoices.
 - **Local Database:** A local SQL-based database (e.g., SQL Server Express or SQLite) stores all master and transaction data for persistence and reliability.
 - **ORM Support:** Uses Entity Framework (or ADO.NET) to manage database interactions with consistency and robustness.